 Column 6 shows the hazard warning label(s) shippers must put on packages of hazardous materials.
 Some products require use of more than one label due to a dual hazard being present.
-No label is needed where the table shows the word NONE.

 Column 7 lists the additional (special) provisions that apply to this material.
 When there is an entry in this column, you must refer to the federal regulations for specific information.
 The numbers 1-6 in this column mean the hazardous material is a poison inhalation hazard (PIH).
 PIH materials have special requirements for shipping papers, marking, and placards.